MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis: Details of MoodAngels Framework

 Our knowledge base is built by extracting diagnostic criteria and symptoms from the DSM-5, focusing on mood disorders and other conditions.
 We reference the \textit{diagnostic criteria} section to identify required symptoms and their severity, and the \textit{differential diagnosis} section to distinguish mood disorders from similar conditions.
 This ensures accurate diagnosis while addressing symptom overlaps.

 \textbf{Diagnostic Criteria Extraction.} Symptoms in the DSM-5 are listed individually.
 To facilitate comparison with client records, we reframe these using GPT-4o for brevity and clarity, ensuring independent, complete criteria.
 We extracted symptoms for 18 common mental disorders, including all major symptoms of "bipolar and related disorders" and "depressive disorders."
+The extraction prompt is provided in Table~\ref{tab:criteria_extraction_prompt}.

 For example, one symptom of bipolar disorder is as follows:

 "A distinct period of abnormally and persistently elevated, expansive, or irritable mood and abnormally and persistently increased goal-directed activity or energy, lasting at least 1 week and present most of the day, nearly every day (or any duration if hospitalization is necessary)."